JohnDoe1001/Tarballer/README.md

 Download instructions:

 a.
-  1. Click the "Tarballer vx.x.x.sh" file to download.
+  1. Click the "Tarballer vx.x.x.sh" file.
+  2. Click the ... button, then click Download.
-  2. Run the "Tarballer vx.x.x.sh" file.
+  3. Run the "Tarballer vx.x.x.sh" file.

 b.
   1. Find the "Release" section